Barni-Mezei/bcomp/doc/bcomp_assembly.md

 Arguments must be numbers.
 The assembler accepts 3 formats for numbers: decimal (`23`) binary (prefixed with `0b`: `0b1001`) and hexadecimal (prefixed with `0x`:`0xf8`).
 If a command does not need an argument, you can still specify it, but will be ignored, or you can omit it entirely.
 Omitted arguments will be compiled as 0.

+To learn, what instruction does what, and how the architecture was built, you can take a look at the files, in the doc folder.
+Specifically, the architecture pngs and the Bcomp - Assembly csvs.

 ## Special functionality